SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 The current solution to this problem is a bit of a hack.
 Soar allows an agent to signal to the architecture that a test for a substate is being made by testing for the^quiescence t augmentation of the subgoal.
-If this special test is found in the explanation trace, EBC will not build a chunk.
+If this special test is found in the behavior trace, EBBS will not build a chunk.
 The history of this test is maintained, so that if the result of the substate is then used to produce further results for a superstate, no higher chunks will be built.